- CrustLab /

 - Explainers /

-- What Is a Blockchain Database?
+- What Is a Blockchain Database and How Does It Work?
 Learn the Basics

-What Is a Blockchain Database?
+What Is a Blockchain Database and How Does It Work?
 Learn the Basics

 Blockchain is famous as the technology that facilitates peer-to-peer transactions of cryptocurrencies like Bitcoin.
+Blockchain is a form of distributed ledger technology, and distributed ledger technologies underpin the decentralized and secure nature of blockchain databases.
 But at its core, this technology is really just a ledger that stores transaction information in a decentralized manner.
 Based on this, blockchains can be considered a type of database with several other use cases from simply storing operational data to solutions made using custom blockchain development capabilities.

 All the benefits and features of blockchain technology result from how this database is structured.
+Blockchain eliminates the need for intermediaries, streamlining processes and enabling direct peer-to-peer transactions.
 In this post, we will examine the concept of a blockchain database to help you learn how it works, its benefits, and potential limitations.

 - A blockchain database is a decentralized digital ledger where data is stored in blocks across multiple nodes.